Salt & Wind Travel

 And the uniqueness of the Hawai’i local food scene doesn’t stop at the food – it includes how locals talk about it.
 Going back again to Hawai’i’s plantation era, these different ethnic groups, each with their own language, had to find a way to communicate with each other.
 As a result, Hawaiian pidgin – aka Hawaiian Creole –was born.

-The pidgin language very much exists today, so you’ll hear it in casual conversation and woven into menus.
-That’s why it’s helpful to know a few of these local food terms so you can get the best food.
+The pidgin language exists today, so you’ll hear it in casual conversation and woven into menus.
+Knowing a few of these local food terms is helpful for getting the best food.

 Must-Know Hawai’i Local Food Terms